 The most dangerous venomous snakes in Phuket

 Phuket is home to an incredibly diverse array of flora and fauna.
 This paradise island serves as a native habitat for many animals, birds, reptiles, and insects.
 Among them is a particularly intimidating group — snakes.
 Especially the venomous ones.
-Here, we talk about the most dangerous species you would never want to encounter in real life.
+We talk about the most dangerous snakes in Phuket that you’d be better off never encountering in real life.

 King cobra

 The king cobra, or hamadryad, is the largest venomous snake.
 Some individuals can reach over 5 meters in length.
 The king cobra continues to grow throughout its life, which can last up to 30 years.
-It inhabits forested areas or locations near water bodies.
+The snake inhabits forested areas or near bodies of water, making it one of the snakes in Thailand that can be encountered in the wild.

 It’s easy to recognize: the snake has a distinctive hood and can lift its head to a third of its body length, sometimes even moving in this upright position.